mrecos/ger_wiki/README.md

 SpaceEval data is not included as part of this repository but the corpus is available [here](http://alt.qcri.org/semeval2015/task8/index.php?id=data-and-tools).
 The Wikipedia query may be ran to obtain place descriptions.
 The manually labelled Wikipedia data is included in this repository for the training of the `wiki` NER model.

-This project hopes to capture mentions of place not normally found within gazetteers to inform future research.

 ## Reproduce Results

 ### Wikipedia NER Model